+Homemade recipe for C

+Please note that the system may have added and/or changed the oil(s)/fat(s) for you to get (a) recipe(s) that pass(es)/work(s).
+Without the change a fatty acid requirement and/or ratio may not have been met.

-Homemade recipe for Jack 496 Calories 48.4% Protein Calories (240.0 Calories) 28.4% Fat Calories (140.9 Calories) 23.2% Carb.
-Calories (114.8 Calories) 67.1% Moisture Deficiencies with so Deficiencies with NO supplement(s) added Ingredients ADJUST THIS RECIPE 181 g or 6 1/2 oz Turkey, breast, from whole bird, non-enhanced, meat only, cooked, roasted 11 g or 2 1/2 tsp Oil, canola 🏻 0.64 g or 7/10 mL Nordic Naturals Omega-3 Pet Liquid Sweet potato, cooked, baked in skin, flesh, without salt Morton lodized Salt 138 g or 11/16 cup 1.88 g or 5/16 tsp 6.56 g or 2 5/8 teaspoon Balance IT® Canine (2.5 g/tsp) $The \ oil(s)/fat(s) \ you \ selected \ didn't \ work, so \ we \ changed \ them \ for \ you \ to \ get \ (a) \ recipe(s) \ that \ pass(es)/work(s).$ Balance It Canine Plus can be heated one time and only one time to a food safe temperature of 165 degrees For 74 degrees C and be used instead of Balance It Canine which cannot be heated.
+Balance It Canine Plus can be heated one time and only one time to a food safe temperature of 165 degrees F or 74 degrees C and be used instead of Balance It Canine which cannot be heated.
 Using Canine Plus makes batch cooking easier as it can be added after cooking a batch and mixed in well right before refrigerating or freezing.
 Then you can apply heat one time when thawing a meal sized portion.
-The equivalent dose is 1.7/8 teaspoons (the gram amount is the same as the gram amount for Balance It Canine) when Balance It Canine Plus is used instead of Balance It Canine.
+The equivalent dose is 6 1/2 teaspoons (the gram amount is the same as the gram amount for Balance It Canine) when Balance It Canine Plus is used instead of Balance It Canine.

 Please read ALL the important & useful information below.
+If you have any questions, please contact Balance It \ or your veterinarian or board-certified veterinary nutritionist\ if the recipe was created by them.

+Yield/Servings

-If you have any questions, please contact Balance It or your veterinarian or board-certified veterinary nutritionist if the recipe was created by them.
-Yield/Servings The average 14.0 lb healthy adult dog requires 504.0 Calories per day (with some animal companions being able to maintain their body weight when getting 50% more or less; 252-756 Calories per day; 1 Calorie with a capital "C" equals 1 kilocalorie or kcal).
-This recipe [ID: 4021437] provides 495.7 Calories which is enough for a daily meal.
+The average 17.0 lb healthy growing dog requires 972.0 Calories per day (with some animal companions being able to maintain their body weight when getting 50% more or less; 486-1458 Calories per day; 1 Calorie with a capital "C" equals 1 kilocalorie or kcal).
+This recipe [ID: 5866963] provides 963.1 Calories which is enough for a daily meal.
 Note: Neutered dogs have a lower energy need on average when compared to intact dogs.
 Changes in sexual status can affect needs/recipes.

 If weight loss is needed, special nutrient enhanced recipes should be fed as available by entering "overweight" or "obese" as a condition when entering/editing a new pet/patient.

+Directions

-Directions Step 1: All ingredients should be purchased and prepared.
+Step 1: All ingredients should be purchased and prepared.

 The method of cooking, if any, is typically listed within the ingredient name.
 Raw meat, poultry, fish, and other animal derived ingredients like eggs and egg whites should always be cooked to a food safe temperature of 165 degrees F or 74 degrees C (any drippings from cooking should not be fed).
 The specified amount of each ingredient is measured after it is cooked (for ingredients that require cooking; exception: ingredients that say "dry" or are raw legumes, the amount is the starting amount).
 Only vegetables and fruit can be fed raw even if an ingredient is listed as a treat to prevent serious foodborne illness.

 Cooking method "translation":